turingschool/career-development-curriculum-site/module_one/mod1_week1.md

 Check out the [Pairin Qualities Overview](https://github.com/turingschool/career-development-curriculum/blob/master/files/Pairin%20Top%20Qualities%20Overview.pdf) for additional information on each type of quality.

-If you would like more information on your Pairin results, please reach out to Allison on Slack: @allison_reu_singer
+If you would like more information on your Pairin results, you can reach out to Allison (@allison_reu_singer on Slack) through [this request form](https://forms.gle/1NgEeYNX7p6jYA6G9) to schedule a coaching session this module.
+All coaching sessions are completely confidential.

+What is professional coaching?
+Sometimes referred to as "career therapy," coaching provides you with the opportunity for thought partnership on goals that you have for your career.
+What topics could be covered?
+Whatever you want!
+Some popular topics are:

+* Stress management
+* Organization and time management
+* Career transition guidance
+* Using your Pairin data for growth

 ## Action Items (10-15 mins)
 1. Read through your Pairin Top 4 results <a name="action"></a>